 2. Debate the ambiguity

 Tell the audience why there can’t be one exhaustive answer.
 Often, you can’t say that something is good or bad because you’re in this gray zone of discourse.
-If you think your topic is that kind of subject, you can write about it in your final paragraph.
+If you think your topic is that subject, you can write about it in your final paragraph.

 3. Ask other questions